 Residents can bring leaves and brush to the Transfer Station.
 Leaves must be loose or in paper bags (no plastic bags) and tree limbs and logs must be no longer than 4 feet long and 6 inches wide.
 Commercial contractors must purchase tickets from the Highway Department.
 Tickets are $8 for up to 125 pounds.

-For information about the town's Bulky Waste Pick Up Program please visit the Public Works Department page.
+For information about the town’s Large Waste Pickup Program please visit the Public Works Department page.